cad-audioNDSP/HiFi_4_NDSP/doc/README.md

  An example .cshrc file that sets up the build environment accordingly is provided for reference

 ## Setting up the environment
-  * A typical way is to place this .cshrc file in your home directory.
+  * A typical way is to place this .cshrc file in your home directory and execute the following from the command line terminal...
   * source ~/.cshrc
+  * ri8
   * setenv XTENSA_CORE CORE_NAME
     Ex: setenv XTENSA_CORE AE_HiFi4_LE5_AO_FP